Five days. One hall. An entire community in motion.

 Hannover Messe 2026 marked a defining moment for quantum technologies in Germany, and Quantum Valley Lower Saxony was at the centre of it.

-None of this would have been possible without the people who gave their time to stand at the booth and bring quantum science to life for hundreds of visitors.
+None of this would have been possible without the people who gave their time to stand at the booth and bring quantum technologies to life for hundreds of visitors.
 A heartfelt thank you to the quantum physicists who took precious time away from their research to be there with us: Sabine Möhlmann, Tim Meyer, Celeste Torkzaban, Franziska Greinert, Larissa Braun, Lena Bittermann, Jana Hartmann, Gayatri Sasidharan, Kai Bruns, Marlon Kuhn, Radhika Goyal, Erik Dunkel, Tobias Pootz, Lea Richtmann, Nica Schiffelholz, Christine Marachoris, Sam Ondracek, Kevin Rempel, Lars Krieger, David Stuhrmann, Najwa Al-Zaki, Florian Ungerechts, Markus Duwe, Axel Hoffmann and Yauheni.
 Scientific communication of this quality does not happen without people who genuinely care about sharing their work with the world.

 To everyone who visited, presented, challenged, and connected: thank you.
 This is exactly what the QVLS ecosystem is built for.